-- 1. Brief description and tabulation of data and its graphical representation. - 2.
-Measures of central tendency and dispersion: mean, median, mode, range, standard deviation, variance.
-Idea of two types of errors and level of significance.
+- 1. Brief description of data and its types; sampling; tabulation of data and its graphical representation. - 2.
+Measures of central tendency and dispersion: mean, median, mode, range, standard deviation, Standard error and variance.
+Idea of two types of errors- Type I & Type II error and level of significance; hypothesis testing.